r3c/creep/README.md

 and may contain passwords.
 For those reasons they should be excluded from your versionning and kept only on machines performing deployments.

+If you prefer not to write environment configuration as files, you can also pass it as a JSON string using `-e` command line option:

+	creep -e '{"default": {"connection": "ftp://me:password@host"}}'

 Definition file
 ---------------